Moringa leaves powder/ Drumstick leaves powder

 - Moringa also helps to improve eyesight by stopping the dilation of retinal vessels.

-- Treats Anemia – It helps the body to absorb more Iron thus the red blood count increases.
+- Moringa leaves treat Anaemia.
+It helps the body to absorb more Iron thus the red blood cell count increases.

 - Due to its antibacterial and anti fungal properties it helps in digestion, treats constipation and gastric problems.

 - Moringa leaves juice acts as an antiseptic on skin problems and is good for wound healing.